Blazemeter/taurus/site/dat/docs/Apiritif.md

 ```

 #### Pause
-For pause you can use the following actions:
+For pause, you can use the following actions:

 - `waitForByX(X\_name, condition): timeout`